Grigory Yavlinsky: Deputy Premiership and economic reforms (1990–1992)

 Yavlinsky's commitment to a market economy was established in 1990 when he wrote 500 Days – a programme for the Soviet Union in which he proposed the rapid transition from a centrally planned economy to a free market economy in less than two years.
 To implement the programme, Yavlinsky was appointed Deputy Chairman of the Council of Ministers of the RSFSR and Deputy Chairman of the State Commission for Economic Reform.
 President of the USSR Mikhail Gorbachev decided to combine Yavlinsky's programme with another one which had been developed simultaneously.
 The other programme, "The Main Directives for Development", had been created by the Chairman of the Council of Ministers Nikolai Ryzhkov, who threatened to resign if his project was rejected.
 In October 1990, when it became clear that his programme would not be implemented, Yavlinsky resigned from the government.
 He then established his own think tank, EPICenter, which brought together many members of his 500 Days team who were to become his future associates in Yabloko (Sergei Ivanenko, Aleksei Melnikov, Aleksei Mikhailov, etc.).

 In the summer of 1991, while working in Harvard, he co-authored a new reform programme jointly with Graham Allison, which offered a platform for Gorbachev's negotiations with the G7 over financial aid in support of a transition to a market economy.
 After the defeat of the hardline August 1991 coup against Gorbachev and Yeltsin, he was appointed Deputy Chairman of the Committee for Management of the National Economy which operated in place of Soviet government.
-The new President of the RSFSR Boris Yeltsin asked Yavlinsky to return to the government and even considered making him Prime Minister.
+Holding the rank of Deputy Prime Minister, he was responsible for organizing the work to prepare the country's economic reform program.
+President of the RSFSR Boris Yeltsin asked Yavlinsky to return to the government of the republic and even considered making him Prime Minister.
 In this role Yavlinsky successfully negotiated an economic union among Soviet republics.
 The agreement was signed by representatives of twelve republics in Alma-Ata on 18 October 1991.
 However, when Yeltsin signed the Belavezh Accords, which led to the breakup of the Soviet Union and the rupture of all political and economic connections between the former Soviet republics, Yavlinsky left again as a sign of protest against Yeltsin's actions.
 A year later, Yavlinsky started his own political career.